Crazy Santa Shark Cookies that will Blow Your Mind

 - Place the Santa Shark Cookie in the coffee filter and sprinkle the wet white icing with white sanding sugar.
 Gently shake off the extra sprinkles.

 Here’s the part where you may want to put me on the naughty list.
-I didn’t get all the photo for the tutorial taken when I started this post so I had to finish it by making a few new cookies.
+I didn’t get all the photos for the tutorial taken when I started this post so I had to finish it by making a few new cookies.
 Well, my photography wasn’t as good the second time around so please forgive me.
 Don’t add me to the naughty list because I promise I’ll be good from now on and take the best photos I can possibly take.

 - Adding the teeth is as simple as piping a few dots and stretching it out with a turkey lacer because that’s all you have to do.

 - Pipe a few dots at the top of the mouth for the teeth.
 Use your turkey lacer (or a toothpick or scribe tool) to pull the circles down to make a point.
-It kinda looks like upside-down candy corns or an upside-down triangle.
+It kinda looks like upside-down candy corn or an upside-down triangle.

 - To make the teeth look fuller, pipe another dot on the top of the triangle and gently pull it down.
 It will make the teeth look nice and full.